Understanding Rhesus Blood Groups: A Complete Guide

 Transfusion Medicine

 In transfusion medicine, matching Rh antigens prevents dangerous immune reactions.
 An Rh-negative person who receives Rh-positive blood may develop antibodies that attack future transfusions.
-This sensitization is permanent and can severely limit future transfusion options.
+This sensitisation is permanent and can severely limit future transfusion options.

 Transfusion Rules